Curveball

 We think equities continue to move higher and bond yields lower.
 10s haven't yet convincingly broken below 2.15 percent but we stick with the success so far in the excess liquidity-yield momentum model that suggests they will and they ought to move to 2 percent or below.
 There seems to be a perfect storm of so so growth and falling inflation, enough for the Fed to tighten modestly but being at risk of over doing it."

-I am not sure what their "excess liquidity-yield momentum" model contains, but the idea of modestly lower 10-year yields in the short run chimes with my valuation score, which have served me well this year.
+I am not sure what their "excess liquidity-yield momentum" model contains, but the idea of modestly lower 10-year yields in the short run chimes with my valuation score which has served me well this year.
 I also have my eyes keenly fixed on the 2s5s.
 If it continues to flatten, it would suggest a variant of scenario 4 above.
 If it doesn't, well then 5-year yields have to rocket soon.
 If the 2s5s invert, I am selling everything.
 A final point is that no one, as far as I can tell, is suggesting that we might end up with the "Trump steeepener;" has the bearish bond scenario really now become the contrarian trade?
 Trusty MM commenter Leftback - who has been a bond bull this year - has a good handle on the long in the U.S., and he is slightly apprehensive.

 That said, 2s30s is at a 9 month low, dollar looks set for a bounce, so wouldn't be surprised to see yields reverse for a bit.
 We plan to re-examine the technical picture at the weekend and then see what Monday brings (US factory order data…)"